MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-virtual-desktop-content.md

 - **Take advantage of simplified provisioning and management in Azure:** The cloud-based deployment in Azure provides a wizard-driven interface that explains how to create an Azure Local instance.
 Similarly, Azure simplifies the process of managing Azure Local instances and Azure Arc VMs.
 You can use the Azure Resource Manager template (ARM template) to automate the portal-based deployment of the Azure Local instance.
 This template provides consistency and automation to deploy Azure Local at scale.
 The template is crucial for business-critical workloads, such as retail stores or manufacturing sites, that require an Azure Local instance.
 For more information, see [Recommendations for enabling automation](/azure/well-architected/operational-excellence/enable-automation).

-- **Create strict change control procedures:**  Before you implement changes to production, change control procedures require that you test and validate all changes in a representative test environment.
+- **Create strict change control procedures:**  Change control procedures require that you test and validate all changes in a representative test environment before you implement changes to production.
 All changes that are submitted to the weekly change advisory board process must include specific criteria for a change to be reviewed or approved.
 The submitted changes must include an implementation plan or link to source code, a risk level score, a rollback plan, post-release tests, and clear success criteria.
 For more information, see [Recommendations for safe deployment practices](/azure/well-architected/operational-excellence/safe-deployments).

 - **Use automation capabilities for VMs:** Azure Local provides a wide range of automation capabilities to manage workloads.